February Break Camps for New York City Kids: 32 Cool Programs for Midwinter Recess

 53-51 111th Street

-Young animal lovers can spend two days behind the scenes at the zoo, enjoying face time with the residents, making nature crafts and exploring the natural world.
+Young animal lovers can spend two days behind the scenes at the zoo, enjoying face time with the residents, hearing cultural animal stories from across the world, making nature crafts and exploring how animals stay warm.

 Robotics & Video Game Animation Camp – Upper West Side